-After Lord Leicester's death the estate passed to a nephew named Wenman Roberts.
-As was customary among nobility at the time, Roberts changed his surname when he took up his inheritance, becoming Wenman Coke.
-His son, also named Thomas, is known to history as Coke of Norfolk, and is easily the most famous owner of Holkham Hall.
+After Lord Leicester's death, the estate passed to a nephew named Wenman Roberts.
+As was customary among the nobility at the time, Roberts changed his surname when he took up his inheritance, becoming Wenman Coke.
+His son, also named Thomas, is known to history as Coke of Norfolk and is easily the most famous owner of Holkham Hall.

 Coke of Norfolk

 Thomas Coke is best known as an agricultural reformer.
 During the 66 years, he resided at Holkham (1776-1842) Coke instituted numerous revolutionary methods in animal husbandry and estate management.
 His fame spread across Europe, and people flocked to Holkham to see for themselves what 'Coke of Norfolk' was up to.

 The annual sheep shearing at Holkham, known as 'Coke's Clippings', was an event of national importance that is hard to imagine today.
 Coke famously refused a peerage on numerous occasions, preferring to remain plain Mr Coke.

 When the Prince Regent 'threatened' to knight him, Coke replied that he would break the Prince's sword if he tried.
 In the end he did accept a new earldom of Leicester, for the sake of his daughters' social standing.